 [32, 33.
 Deleted by No. 36 of 2000 s.
 28(1).]

-34. Rolls and documents not be invalidated
+34. Rolls and documents, when not invalid

 No roll or other document shall be invalidated by reason only that it is not printed, kept, or published in the place or manner or for the time required for such purposes respectively, nor by reason of any error in the copying or printing of the same.

-35. Officers to furnish information
+35. Public officers to give Electoral Commissioner etc. information

 All public officers in the service of the State, and all officers in the service of any local government are hereby authorised and required to furnish to the Electoral Commissioner or any of his officers all such information as he requires to enable him to prepare or to revise the rolls.